Amet13/ODYSSEY/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [contributing guidelines](Documentation/CONTRIBUTING.md)
 - [ ] I have updated documentation as needed
-- [ ] I have added tests as needed
-- [ ] I have added a descriptive title and summary
+- [ ] I have added a descriptive PR title and description
 - [ ] I have linked relevant issues (if any)

 ## 🔗 Related Issues